sinuraya/concerto-docker-build/README.md

 concerto should be running on port 80

 ## Options
- define the commit hash for choosing concerto version define mysql password
+ -define the commit hash for choosing concerto version -define mysql password